thinhnotes/MCW-Line-of-business-application-migration/Whiteboard design session/WDS student guide - Line-of-business application migration.md

 **Prepare**

-Directions: With all participants at your table:
+Directions: With your team:

-1. Identify any customer opportunities that are proposed in solution.
+1. Identify any customer needs that are not addressed with the proposed solution.

 2. Identify the benefits of your solution.

+3. Determine how you will respond to the customer's objections.

 Prepare a 15-minute chalk-talk style presentation to the customer.

-## Step 4: Present the solution
+## Step 3: Present the solution

 **Outcome**